UnwantedTelemarketer/betterinputsystem/README.md

 1. Copy the Input folder directly into your Assets folder.
 2. Add the "ActionMap" file to anything.
 3. Add keys and give that group a name.
-4. Instead of calling "Input.GetKey" or anything else, call "InputHandler.ActionPressed(<name of action>)".
+4. Instead of calling "Input.GetKey" or anything else, call "InputHandler.ActionPressed('name of action')".